jtmoon79/si_trace_print/README.md

 The count of stack frames may not change among function calls.
 This means the printed indentation will not reflect function call depth.
-This can be forcibly avoided by adding attribute `#[inline(never)]` to such functions, though even that is not guaranteed to work.
+This can be forcibly avoided by adding attribute `#[inline(never)]` to such functions, though [even that is not guaranteed to work].

+> Inline attributes do not guarantee that a function is inlined or not inlined,
+> but in practice, `#[inline(always)]` will cause inlining in all but the most
+> exceptional cases.

 ### Code Clutter